Community Economic Resilience Fund

 The regions are defined in a way that promotes geographic equity and is consistent with existing economic development efforts as well as other state definitions of regional economic and labor markets.
 The final 13 regions will all receive planning grants and implementation funds through a competitive process.
 The release of the final regions also includes a Frequently Asked Questions (FAQs) section to address some of the concerns that emerged during the public comment period for the regions.

-- Release CERF Tribal Funding Opportunity Draft Guidelines and host Draft Guidelines Workshops
+- Tribal Funding Opportunity Draft Guidelines for public review

 - Planning Phase encumbrance deadline